 - · Earthing (Grounding) must conform to the requirements of national and local safety regulations and electrical codes (NEC section 250, IEC 61140 class 1 and other applicable standards). - A neutral-point earthed (grounded) power supply in compliance with EN standard must be used. - · Use the thickest possible earthing (grounding) cable.
-The earthing (grounding) cable should be equal to the size indicated in the table on page 29. - The earthing (grounding) point should be as close as possible to the inverter, and the earth (ground) cable length should be as short as possible. - Run the earthing (grounding) cable as far away as possible from the I/O wiring of the EMI-sensitive devices and run them in parallel in the minimum distance.
+The size of the earthing (grounding) cable should be the same or larger than the one indicated in the table on page 29. - The earthing (grounding) point should be as close as possible to the inverter, and the earth (ground) cable length should be as short as possible. - Run the earthing (grounding) cable as far away as possible from the I/O wiring of the EMI-sensitive devices and run them in parallel in the minimum distance.